echavemann/echavemann/README.md

 Hi, I'm Ethan!
-I am an Undergrad at Northwestern, and I mainly do personal projects and fintech work.
-Feel free to reach out to me at echavemann@gmail.com!
+I am an Undergrad at Northwestern.

 # Stats